iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.3/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 3 reviews"/>
 </p>

+> Great Concept Good Execution annoying gap.
+Like everything about this app, sending from home is great, but one thing; the need to enter your address, as sender every time is really annoying.
+Why doesn't it remember my details?
+Once fixed be good if the box to copy that from sender to the invoice address was default or unnecessary.
+Once that's fixed including an address book, or the ability to use addresses in your contacts, or those already in my Click and Drop profile would be a great feature.<br> :date: __2020-12-19 06:33:51__

 > The post box app is good in principle but why does it tell people the time the post was collected rather than the time of the next collection, If I were catching a train I would want to know when the next one was, not the time of the one I had missed.<br> :date: __2020-12-12 18:23:14__